VENTANA WILDLIFE SOCIETY

 Beak Boy (168) was fostered by a pair of Andean Condors (which are larger and stronger than California Condors).
 His foster parents accidentally injured him during a feeding and his beak was broken.
 Bird beaks are very sensitive and this injury took time to heal before he could be released.
 He has fully healed, but sports a regal, prominent bump on his beak.
 Beak Boy (168) is now one of the more dominant males in the Big Sur flock and holds his own when vying for a spot at a carcass.

-In 2006, Beak Boy paired with Solo (208) and they have been inseparable ever since.
-This couple appears to have the happiest "marriage" of any of our paired birds.
+In 2006, Beak Boy (168) paired with Solo (208).
+They were inseparable and appeared to have the happiest "marriage" of any of our paired birds.
 In 2007, they became the first pair to lay a fertile condor egg in the wild in Monterey County in over a century.
 VWS Biologists were unsure about the health of their first wild egg, so the egg was taken to LA Zoo.
+Their chick, Condor (431), was later deemed genetically irreplaceable.

 Picture